auser/thoonk.js/README.md

 The core of Thoonk is the feed.
 A feed is a subject that you can publish items to (string, binary, json, xml, whatever), each with a unique id (assigned or generated).
-Other apps and services may subscribe to your feeds and recieve new/update/retract notices on your feeds.
+Other apps and services may subscribe to your feeds and receive new/update/retract notices on your feeds.
 Each feed persists published items that can later be queried.
 Feeds may also be configured for various behaviors, such as max number of items, default serializer, friendly title, etc.